BioSchemas/bioschemas.github.io/pages/_tutorials/community/idp.md

 ## 6. Persistent identifiers for data records

 Bioschemas promotes the use of persistent identifiers for data records in life sciences.
+You are encouraged to register a unique URI to all data records within your resources.
+You can register your persistent identifiers by requesting a namespace in [Identifiers.org](https://identifiers.org/).

+Each persistent identifier has
-Web resources such as databases (registries, repositories) are encouraged to register a unique URI to all data records within the resource.
-The registration can be done by requesting a namespace in [Identifiers.org](https://identifiers.org/).
-A namespace uniquely identifies the data collection while a namespace suffix identifies the data record within the collection.
-The whole Identifiers.org URI is used throughout Bioschemas markup whenever possible (e.g. line 10 and 19 in the data record profile example).
+* a namespace which uniquely identifies the data collection
+* a namespace suffix, identifying the data record within the collection.

+Persistent identifiers are used throughout Bioschemas markup whenever possible (e.g. line 10 and 19 in the data record profile example).